 Tales of Wisdom and Discernment

-Through four folktales from different parts of the world and wisdom traditions, learners will look at situations where characters were placed in difficult situations and had to make decisions which would extricate them from their problems.
-Learners will use decision-making to determine advice which others can use when faced with their own difficulties.
-They will also define discernment and wisdom and give examples of each in real life situations.
+Through four folktales from different parts of the world and wisdom traditions, learners explore how to make decisions in difficult situations.
+They define discernment and wisdom and give examples of each in real-life situations.

 The learner will:

 - identify the historical and geographic settings of folktales.

 - identify the message and connections to philanthropy.